acdoussan/blog/_posts/2023-01-17-how-to-replace-a-failed-boot-drive-with-zsf-on-proxmox.md

 1. First, run `lsblk` and look for the new drive (likely has the same name as the previous drive, in our case, `nvme0n1`).

 2. Copy the partitions from the good drive to the new drive using `sgdisk --replicate=/dev/TARGET /dev/SOURCE`.
-BE CAREFUL HERE, if you get the command backwards, you will lose all of your data on the good drive.
+BE CAREFUL HERE, if you get the command backward, you will lose all of your data on the good drive.
 In our case, I ran `sgdisk --replicate=/dev/nvme0n1 /dev/sda`

 3. We need to randomize the GUIDs to make sure weird things don't happen with zfs.
 We can do this with `sgdisk --randomize-guids <NEW DRIVE>`.
 In our case, I ran `sgdisk --randomize-guids /dev/nvme0n1`.